adharshchottu/upsc-notes/content/blog/post-3.md

 ---
 ## **Modern History**

+1. Why did the armies of the British East India company – mostly comprising of Indian soldiers – win consistently against the more numerous and better equipped armies of then Indian rulers?
+Give reasons. **\[2022\]**
+2. Why was there a sudden spurt in famines in colonial India since the mid-18th century?
+Give reasons. **\[2022\]**
-1. The Revolt of 1857 was the culmination of the recurrent big and small local rebellions that had occurred in the preceding hundred years of British rule. **\[2019\]**
+3. The Revolt of 1857 was the culmination of the recurrent big and small local rebellions that had occurred in the preceding hundred years of British rule. **\[2019\]**
-2. Why indentured labour was taken by the British from India to other colonies?
+4. Why indentured labour was taken by the British from India to other colonies?
 Have they been able to preserve their cultural identity over there? **\[2018\]**
-3. Clarify how mid-eighteenth century India was beset with the specter of a fragmented polity. **\[2017\]**
+5. Clarify how mid-eighteenth century India was beset with the specter of a fragmented polity. **\[2017\]**

 ## **Freedom Struggle**